Our journal of what we pray is our sojourn of life along the narrow way, even the old paths, submitting to the Bible as a light unto both.

 Secondly, The next notion whereby the good conscience is expressed is this, ‘And do those things which are pleasing in his sight.’
 This implieth many things.

 1. That it be our design and scope to approve ourselves to God: 2 Cor.
 V. 9, ‘Wherefore we labour, that, whether present or absent, we may be accepted of him.’
 This is the end that we propound to ourselves, what is your mind principally set upon?
 The end which you design and endeavour, the pleasing and glorifying of God, and the everlasting fruition of him, or the pleasing of your fleshly minds in the fruition of any inferior things?
-That is your end [purpose] which you love most, which pleases you best, and would do most for, and can least want [lack, not have].
+That is your end [goal] which you love most, which pleases you best, and would do most for, and can least want [lack, not have].
 The people of God are described to be those that ‘choose the things which please him, and take hold of his covenant,’ Isa.
 Ivi.
 4. They do not live at random without an aim, nor do good by chance, but by choice.
 He that is false at first setting out can never hold out with God.

 2. This is not only their choice, but the tenor and course of their lives.
 Enoch, that walked with God, is said to have this testimony, that he pleased God, Heb. xi.
 5, with Gen. v.
 24. The Septuagint read it, they are sincere and uniform in their obedience to him.
 Every day you must reckon with yourselves.
 Have you complied with your great end?
 What have I done, or what have I been doing? have I pleased or displeased God?